 Exclusive to Members!

-Have your stories featured in an exhibition in Malaysia
+21 member stories were featured in an exhibition in Malaysia

-Sunway University in Malaysia is holding an exhibition in September on Mental Health and Suicide Prevention Campaign for its students.
-There will be a special section of the gallery for The One Project members to have their stories showcased.
-We partner with organizations to provide opportunities for our members to share their stories for a larger impact.
+Sunway University in Malaysia held an exhibition in September as part of their Mental Health and Suicide Prevention Campaign for its students.
+There was a special section of the gallery for The One Project members to have their stories showcased that allowed attendees to write messages to each member in response to their story.
+Overall, the campaign was received with overwhelmingly positive feedback and the exhibition was rated the favourite aspect of the events.
+We partner with organizations to provide opportunities like this for our members to share their stories for a larger impact.

 October 10, 2018